OreoAgent/VRC-Photo-Mover/README.md

 # VRC-Photo-Mover
 This is a simple script that will move all of your photos the default location to another (selected by you)
+---
+# DEPRICATED (VRCHAT CONFIG CAN BE USED TO DIRECTLY CHANGE OUTPUT FOLDER)
+---

 # Instructions